St Paul's Church St James's Church

 and it also serves the adjoining Carrbook district of Stalybridge to the north east.
 The church was designed by the architects, G and J Shaw (George and John Radcliffe) of Saddleworth and it was erected in 1861-63.

 It is built of rock-faced stone with ashlar dressings and a slate roof.
-The most noticeable architectural feature is the three-stage tower on the west side.
+The most noticeable architectural feature is the tower on the west side.

 This has a castellated corner stair turret and a prominent broach spire.
-A broach spire sits atop a square tower and is octagonal with each triangular face of the tower being termed a ‘broach’.

 St James’s Church is listed Grade II, List Entry No. 1162989.